riyazbaghdad/TrafficSignClassifier/README.md

 |     .0000   | Vehicles over 3.5 metric tons prohibited   |
 |     .0000   | No vehicles |

-For the Fourth image, the model is relatively sure that this is a  'No Passing' (probability of 1.00), and the image does contain a 'No Passing'.
+For the Fifth image, the model is relatively sure that this is a  'No Passing' (probability of 1.00), and the image does contain a 'No Passing'.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?